Resmedia-test/Yii2_Docker/README.md

 composer global require "fxp/composer-asset-plugin:@dev"
 ```

-If can't start nginx and error is 0.0.0.0:80 on mac os
+If can't start nginx and error is like `Bind for 0.0.0.0:80: unexpected error (Failure EADDRINUSE)` on mac os
 ```
 sudo killall httpd
 ```